-Why isn't Paul Tagliabue in the Football Hall of Fame!
+Why isn't Paul Tagliabue in the Football Hall of Fame yet!!

-Trying to understand the decision it’s important to understand how one is elected into the hallowed halls of Canton.
-40 football writers get together the Saturday before the Super Bowl (you’d think they’d be filing their day before reports) and talk about the names of the finalists.
-According to ESPN’s Len Pasquarelli who was one of the 40 involved in Saturday’s Football Hall of Fame debate, the discussion surrounding Paul Tagliabue lasted 57 minutes longer than anyone else in history.
+Trying to understand the decision it’s important to know how one is elected into the hallowed halls of Canton.
+40 football writers get together the Saturday before the Super Bowl (you’d think they’d be filing their day before Super Bowl reports) and talk about the names of the finalists.

 To be eligible for the nominating process, a player must have been retired at least five years, and a coach must be retired.
 Any other contributor such as a team owner or executive can be elected at any time.